Sagrantino, Montefalco wineries and wines

 MSS “Uno”, 2010, 14.5%.

 Fermented in stainless steel, this gets 16 months in small French barriques and then 18 months in the bottle.
 Ruby red with scents of violets.
 There are notes of vanilla, smoke and coffee, which reflect the barrel ageing.
 However, the dominant flavours are blackberry, plum and a delightful leather touch.
-Good long finish and a creamy texture.
+A long finish and a creamy texture.
 No hard edges.
 A bottle of 2002 had truffles, liquorice and a terrific autumnal character with delicious freshness.
 Good value too.
 Valvona & Crolla, £25.99

 Benedetti & Grigi